mpdigitals/totp-service-sfdc/README.md

 #### Example Usage in Flow:

-1. Add an action in your Triggered-Flow and select `TOTPService.verifyTOTP`.
+1. Add an action in your Triggered-Flow and select `Verify TOTP`.
 2. Provide the necessary inputs (TOTP code).
 3. Use the output of the action to handle the verification result in your Flow logic.